CALCULATE YOUR SIP RETURNS

 Timing the stock market is often considered a losing game, even for experienced investors.
 Its unpredictable movements make it tough to determine the ideal time to buy or sell—and even tougher to decide how long to hold your stocks.

-When Should You Sell a Stock?
+When Should You Sell a Stock

 Deciding when to sell a stock is just as important as knowing when to buy.
 Many investors struggle with this question, especially when emotions or market noise come into play.

 As a general rule, booking profits when your stock has delivered around 20–25% returns can be a smart move—especially if you believe the stock has limited room to grow further.
-This can be judged through tools like fundamental analysis or technical indicators that show signs of a slowdown or reversal in trend.
+This can be judged through fundamental analysis or technical indicators that show signs of a slowdown or reversal in trend.

 Sometimes, you might also choose to sell if your confidence in the company weakens due to changes in its financials, leadership, or sector outlook.
 In such cases, it’s better to move your capital into better-performing opportunities.